 Tours are a fun way to delve into the Flower and Garden world a little more deeply and include such fun options as the Royal Tea Garden Tour (learn more about the plants and blooms that go into tea and enjoy a scone and cup of tea!), the Gardens of the World Tour (a three-hour walking tour led by a Disney horticulturist), and Behind the Seeds (a popular tour of the Land Pavilion’s projects that’s available year-round).

-In addition to tours, visitors to the Flower and Garden Festival can also enjoy two family-friendly scavenger hunts!
+In addition to tours, visitors to the Flower and Garden Festival in 2018 also enjoyed two family-friendly scavenger hunts!
+We expect more family fun in 2019!

 4. Take your time!